 When buying or selling real estate, we recommend that you use a member of the NZSOC to manage the legal process of your transaction.
 Conveyancers specialise in property law and have specific training and skills in all areas relating to the Sale and Purchase of real estate and related transactions, leases, subidvisions and refinances.
 All registered Conveyancers in NZ must comply with the strict registration requirements that the Society sets, and all practitioners carry Professional Indemnity insurance to protect their clients.

 The Lawyers and Conveyancers Act 2006 came into force on 1 August 2008, which provides the framework for the Conveyancing Profession in New Zealand.
 The consumer now has a choice for their legal support when buying or selling property by utilizing the expertise and services of a Conveyancing Practitioner.

-In New Zealand, we have Conveyancers who are either Conveyancing Practitioners either in a sole practice or working under the umbrella of another legal entity, or Registered Conveyancers who work under the umbrella of a conveyancing firm or another legal entity.
+In New Zealand, we have Conveyancers who are either Conveyancing Practitioners either in a sole practice or working for another legal entity, or Registered Conveyancers who work for a conveyancing firm or another legal entity.